Unofficial Abertay University Latex Templates ⌨

 - Harvard style referencing

-During my undergraduate degree I compiled some of my submission (like my thesis) or larger reports using LaTeX, and relied on Microsoft Word, whenever a team collaborations were required (such as our semesterly programming projects).
+During my undergraduate degree, I compiled some of my submission (like my thesis) or larger reports using LaTeX, and relied on Microsoft Word, whenever a team collaborations were required (such as our semesterly programming projects).
 From the latter I’d learned painfully that the formatting can be quite messy if there are lots of documents and possibly even source code embedded into the document.
-Based on this sorrowful experience I decided, that during my graduate degree I want to use LaTeX whenever possible.
+Based on this sorrowful experience, I decided that during my graduate degree, I want to use LaTeX whenever possible.
+So far, I didn’t have to touch Word again 🎆.

 I, therefore, looked for a LaTeX template which would meet my needs.
 I found this repository by my colleagues from the Abertay Hacking Association.
 The overall document, however, looked a bit unpolished and didn’t even follow the (awful) style guide exactly.
 With no other option, I decided to compile my own set of templates for the individual courses.
 The rough outline is similar, the used packages and the outlines however differ slightly.